turquoise-trucking/2019-turquoise-theme/readme.md

 ## Changelog

+**2020-02-01**

+* Full enqueued styles and scripts
+  * CDN used for Bootcamp, jQuery, Font Awesome, popper.js
+  * Spacing issues remain after enqueueing
+* Popper.js not functioning on *drivers page*
+* Multiple changes to stylesheets and theme files
+  * Check repo

 **2020-01-25**

 * Changed *header.php* title element due to duplicate company names.
 This leads to the title being the filename as I have no seen a method of changing a title independent of the URL is built.
 For example if the about page was given a title "About Us" it would make the URL /about_us/ or similar.